 Zeidler Union Square

 The Jingle Bus operates 6-9 p.m., Thursdays through Sundays, through Dec.
-29. Rides begin at The Shops of Grand Avenue’s Center Court, 275 W. Wisconsin Ave., where the Festival Warming House is located.
+28. Rides begin at The Shops of Grand Avenue’s Center Court, 275 W. Wisconsin Ave., where the Festival Warming House is located.
 Tickets are sold on a first-come, first-served basis each night beginning at 5:30 p.m.
 Passengers also receive a $3 parking voucher at The Shops of Grand Avenue’s attached structure with their Jingle Bus ticket purchase.
 The voucher is valid until 10 p.m. on the night the tour is taken.
 Please note that the Jingle Bus will not operate on Christmas Day.

 About Milwaukee Downtown, BID #21